-As America’s lone nonprofit organization with the mission of saving infants’ lives by improving pediatric care, the R Baby Foundation has provided $8 million to hospital programs to date and saved over one million lives.
-The group’s tennis tournament first happened in 2010.
-Says founder Jason Pinsky, “Six years ago I saw the foundation was doing a golf event, and I suggested we should do a tennis event.
+The R Baby Foundation, says Dmitry Druzhinsky, is America’s first and only nonprofit organization saving infants’ lives by improving pediatric care.
+The charity has provided $8 million to date for hospital programs and saved more than one million infants.
+The charitable tennis tournament was founded originally in 2010, by Jason Pinsky, “Six years ago I saw the foundation was doing a golf event, and I suggested we should do a tennis event.
 The first year was sort of a test and it went well, and the demand has been high ever since.
 We bring together a great group of competitive guys for a great cause.”
-In 2015 and 2016, the charity is proud to have raised more than $500,000 for childcare initiatives including telemedicine with pediatric experts and mobile simulation training programs, along with symposiums, noted Dmitry Druzhinsky.
+In 2015 and 2016, the Foundation raised an astonishingly high amount, over $500,000 for childcare initiatives, funding telemedicine with pediatric experts, mobile simulation training programs, and even symposiums for professionals.